Biomedical Equipment Technician

 Admissions Requirements to Biomedical Equipment Tech Programs

-The U.S. Bureau of Labor Statistics (BLS 2020) states that most biomedical equipment technicians need to have at least an associate degree (AAS, AS) in biomedical equipment technology to begin a career in the field.
+The U.S. Bureau of Labor Statistics (BLS 2024) states that most biomedical equipment technicians need to have at least an associate degree (AAS, AS) in biomedical equipment technology to begin a career in the field.
 Depending on the technician’s area of specialization—and especially if they wish to access opportunities for advancement—a bachelor’s degree may be required.
 While earning a certification is not necessary, it does demonstrate professional competence and might improve job prospects.

 Admission requirements for an associate degree include a completed online application, competency test scores, and proof of high school graduation, among others.

-In order to apply for a bachelor’s degree, students must have a high school diploma or the equivalent, ACT or SAT examination scores (for some colleges), a completed application, and proof of English proficiency for students whose native language is not English.
+To apply for a bachelor’s degree, students must have a high school diploma or the equivalent, ACT or SAT examination scores (for some colleges), a completed application, and proof of English proficiency for students whose native language is not English.

-To qualify for certification, students must demonstrate experience in the field, usually by completing a degree program or by earning experience through full-time BMET work.
+To qualify for certification, students must demonstrate experience in the field, usually by completing a degree program or earning experience through full-time BMET work.
 Technicians must also pass an exam.

 Biomedical Equipment Tech Program Accreditation